CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Routing/Route-Filtering-and-Redistribution.md

 ### Configure a Route Map

-The following example commands configure a route map called test that
+The following example commands configure a route map that

 {{< tabs "TabID73 ">}}